zilch-lang/zilch/README.md

 </details>

-<details><summary>**Any current real-world use of this programming language?**</summary>
+<details><summary><b>Any current real-world use of this programming language?</b></summary>

 No, at least not as far as I'm aware.
-However, I plan on rewriting the compiler for Zilch and [N\*](https://github.com/zilch-lang/nsc) in Zilch at some point, when the language reaches some level of sability/usability.
+However, I plan on rewriting the compiler for Zilch and [N\*](https://github.com/zilch-lang/nsc) in Zilch at some point, when the language reaches some level of stability/usability.

 </details>